xavarius/the-blog/_posts/2022-06-08-app-links-associating-multiple-android-app-build-types-with-a-single-domain.md

 It contains a list (table) of elements as a top-level element.

 All you have to do is to provide an entry for each of your build types with an appropriate SHA-1 fingerprint.
-And [deploy](https://developer.android.com/training/app-links/verify-site-associations) it in [each domain](https://developers.google.com/digital-asset-links/v1/create-statement#website_statement_file) you’re interested in.
+And deploy it into [each domain](https://developers.google.com/digital-asset-links/v1/create-statement#website_statement_file) you’re interested in.
 Voila!

 This configuration is extremely useful if you love the flexibility and the opportunity of using any number of environments with any of your build types.
 It enhances the testability of an app and increases data diversity while easing debugging— all because you can choose which environment will be used while implementing and testing your application.